SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Method

-In our framework, the global embedding $ \FtMap^g $ is responsible for differentiating all body parts on a coarse scale.
-To make it more discriminative, we perform online \textbf{hard} negative selection~\cite{Novotny2018geometry, Shrivastava2016OHEM} to train it.
-For each global anchor embedding $ \FtVec^g_i $, we compute its cosine similarity map with the global embedding tensors $ \FtMap^g$ and $\FtMap^{g\prime} $ to get similarity maps $ S^g, S^{g\prime} $.
-Then, hard negatives $ \FtVecNeg^g_{ij} $ are selected to be the $ \nneg $ embeddings (that do not belong to $ \FtVec^{g}_i $ or $ \FtVec^{g\prime}_i $) with the greatest similarity with $ \FtVec^g_i $ .
-To further aid training, we populate the negative samples to contain more \textbf{diverse} body parts.
-For each $ \FtVec^g_i $, we randomly sample an additional $ \ngrand $ pixels from all patches \emph{across all volumes} within a training batch.
-Because these pixels originate from different image volumes it is very unlikely the sampled pixels are in the same semantic position as $ \FtVec^g_i $.
+We propose several strategies to select hard and diverse negative pixels and make global and local embeddings focus on different scopes.
+The global embedding $ \FtMap^g $ is responsible for differentiating all body parts on a coarse scale.
+To make it more discriminative, we perform online {hard} negative selection~\cite{Novotny2018geometry} to train it.
+For each global anchor embedding $ \FtVec^g_i $, we compute its cosine similarity map with the global embedding tensors $ \FtMap^g$ and $\FtMap^{g\prime} $ to get similarity maps $ S^g_i$ and $S^{g\prime}_i $.
+Then, hard negatives $ \FtVecNeg^g_{ij} $ are selected to be the $ \nneg $ embeddings with the greatest similarity with $ \FtVec^g_i $ (excluding $ \FtVec^{g}_i $ and $ \FtVec^{g\prime}_i $ themselves) .
+Additionally, we further populate the negative samples to contain more {diverse} body parts.
+For each $ \FtVec^g_i $, we randomly sample an additional $ \ngrand $ pixels from all patches \emph{across all images} within a training batch, except the two patches of the image that $ \FtVec_i^g $ is on.
+Because these pixels originate from different images it is very unlikely the sampled pixels are in the same semantic position as $ \FtVec^g_i $.